zlatozar/study-paip/debug/Readme.md

 #### SLIME helpful commands

-Example codding session is described in **debugging-allegro.pdf**.
-Key bindings are slightly different in SLIME.
+Example debugging session could be found [here](debugging-sbcl.md).

 - **C-c C-y** - slime-call-defun
 Type it when you are inside the function.
 It will sends expression `(<func-name>  )` to